LunarG/VulkanSamples/loader/LoaderAndLayerInterface.md

 or both.
 For a layer to intercept instance commands, it must participate in the instance call chain.
 For a layer to intercept device commands, it must participate in the device chain.
-Layers which participate in intercepting calls in both the intance and device chains are called global layers.
+Layers which participate in intercepting calls in both the instance and device chains are called global layers.

 Normally, when a layer intercepts a given Vulkan command, it will call down the instance or device chain as needed.
 The loader and all layer libraries that participate in a call chain cooperate to ensure the correct sequencing of calls from one entity to the next.
-This group effort for call chain sequencing is hereinafter referred to as disitributed dispatch.
+This group effort for call chain sequencing is hereinafter referred to as distributed dispatch.
 In distributed dispatch, since each layer is responsible for properly calling the next entity in the device or instance chain, a dispatch mechanism is required for all Vulkan commands a layer intercepts.
-For Vulkan commands that are not intercepted by a layer, or if the layer chooses to terminate a given Vulkman command by not calling down the chain, then no dispatch mechanism is needed for that particular Vulkan command.
+For Vulkan commands that are not intercepted by a layer, or if the layer chooses to terminate a given Vulkan command by not calling down the chain, then no dispatch mechanism is needed for that particular Vulkan command.
 Only for those Vulkan commands, which may be a subset of all Vulkan commands, that a layer intercepts is a dispatching mechanism by the layer needed.
 The loader is responsible for dispatching all core and instance extension Vulkan commands to the first entity in the chain.

-Instance level Vulkan commands are those that have the disapatchable objects VkInstance, or VkPhysicalDevice as the first parameter and alos includes vkCreateInstance.
+Instance level Vulkan commands are those that have the dispatchable objects VkInstance, or VkPhysicalDevice as the first parameter and also includes vkCreateInstance.

 Device level Vulkan commands are those that use VkDevice, VkQueue or VkCommandBuffer as the first parameter and also include vkCreateDevice.
 Future extensions may introduce new instance or device level dispatchable objects, so the above lists may be extended in the future.

-#### Discovery of layer entrypoints
+#### Discovery of layer entry points

 For the layer libraries that have been discovered by the loader, their intercepting entry points that will participate in a device or instance call chain need to be available to the loader or whatever layer is before them in